microsoft/vscode-react-native/README.md

 ### Haul debugging

 The extension provides functional to attach to [Haul packager](https://callstack.github.io/haul/) based applications.
 You can use the `Attach to packager` scenario to attach to a Haul based app and debug it.
 For now launch scenarios aren't supported.
+You can find more info in [the issue](https://github.com/microsoft/vscode-react-native/issues/883).

 You can prepare your React Native application to work with `Haul` by following the [`Haul Getting started` guide](https://github.com/callstack/haul#getting-started).